EXTENDED DEADLINE UNTIL NOVEMBER 30TH

 Late applications will not be reviewed.
 For previous grant recipients, final reports from the previous year are required for your 2018 application to be considered.
 All applicants must be members of the Squamish Arts Council prior to submitting their application.

-Applicants will be notified before the end of March 2018 with awards given out at the Squamish Arts Council AGM April 2018.
+Applicants will be notified before the end of January 2018.

 Please send submissions electronically to [email protected] (max 10mb).
 Only electronic submissions will be considered unless otherwise approved.